 Currently, his research focuses on very large N-slit interferometers, space-to-space interferometric communications, miniature narrow-linewidth tunable laser oscillators, multiple-prism dispersion theory, and the application of Dirac's quantum notation to interferometry and classical optics.
 His latest books are Quantum Optics for Engineers, Tunable Laser Optics, Second Edition, and Tunable Laser Applications, Third Edition.

-The work of Duarte and Taylor, on space-to-space interferometric communications, was selected by Laser Focus World as number 6 in a list of 20 top technology developments in photonics for 2015.
+The work of Duarte and Taylor, on space-to-space interferometric communications, was selected by Laser Focus World as one of the top technology developments in photonics for 2015.
 Since 2012 several papers on the fundamentals of quantum entanglement have also been published.
 Resaerch on N slit interferometers is also bieng applied to the development of aviation instrumentation .

 Duarte is the author of approximately 150 archival scientific publications.
-His contributions are mentioned in more than one hundred and seventy scholarly books, including several classics, and his books are held in some 4000 libraries worldwide.
+His contributions are mentioned in more than one hundred and seventy scholarly books, including several classics.
 Since 2017 he has been appointed Editor of the book series Coherent Sources and Applications for IoP Publishing (London).

 Dr. Duarte is a Fellow of the Australian Institute of Physics (1987) and a Fellow of the Optical Society of America (1993).
 He has received the Paul F. Forman Engineering Excellence Award (1995), for the "invention of the N-slit laser interferometer," and the David Richardson Medal (2016), “for seminal contributions to the physics and technology of multiple-prism arrays for narrow-linewidth tunable laser oscillators and laser pulse compression”, from the Optical Society.